-Simply put, customers who want their One Nation One Payment RuPay card to be compatible with the National Common Mobility Card must speak with their bank.
+Simply put, customers who want their One Nation One Payment RuPay card compatible with the National Common Mobility Card must speak with their bank.

-Currently, it appears that this program’s initial concentration is primarily on metropolitan regions, but over time, the government will need to endeavour to expand its reach to demographic groups throughout the nation, including the rural population.
+Currently, it appears that this program’s initial concentration is primarily on metropolitan regions.
+Still, over time, the government will need to endeavor to expand its reach to demographic groups throughout the nation, including the rural population.

 Note: As soon as the government releases an official announcement, we will update this post with the most recent facts.
-For more information on the one card, one nation initiative, keep checking back with us.
+Keep checking back with us for more information on the one card, one nation initiative.

 You can ask us any questions you may have about the National Common Mobility Card/ONOC in the comment section below, and we will get back to you.